dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 => "OK"
 ```

-An alternative, you can perform these two steps for creating the stub and setting up the canned messages
+An alternative, you can perform these two steps for creating the stub and setting up the canned messages:

 ```ruby
 irb(main):009> http_response = double('HTTPResponse')